 Gaps in the fossil record are well known.
 A century ago, evolutionists argued that these gaps would be filled as knowledge increased.
 The same gaps persist, and most paleontologists now admit that those predictions failed.
 Of course, the most famous “missing link” is between man and apes, but the term is deceiving.
 There is not merely one missing link, but thousands—a long chain—if the evolutionary tree were to connect man and apes (with their many linguistic, social, mental, and physical differences).

-All the breeding experiments that many hoped would demonstrate macroevolution have failed.
+Breeding experiments that many had hoped would demonstrate macroevolution have failed.
 The arguments used by Darwin and his followers are now discredited or, at best, in dispute, even among evolutionists.
 Finally, research during the last several decades has shown that the requirements for life are incredibly complex.
 Just the design that most people can see around them obviously implies a designer.
 Oddly enough, evolutionists still argue against this design by using arguments which they spent a great deal of time designing.
 The theory of organic evolution is invalid.

 As we leave the life sciences and examine the astronomical and physical sciences, we will see many other serious problems with evolutionary theories.
-If the Earth, the solar system, our galaxy, the universe, or even the heavier chemical elements could not have evolved, as now seems to be the case, then organic evolution could not even have begun.
+If just one of the following could not have evolved: